rozeridilar/AndroidTips/README.md

 JitPack is a novel package repository for JVM and Android projects.
 It builds Git projects on demand and provides you with ready-to-use artifacts (jar, aar).
 1. Create a new android project.
-2.Add your library by File -> New -> Import a module.
+1. Add your library by File -> New -> Import a module.
-3.Add the JitPack maven repository to the list of repositories:
+1. Add the JitPack maven repository to the list of repositories:
 ```java
 repositories {
 jcenter() maven { url "https://jitpack.io" }